Grymse/anti-impulsive-purchasing/README.md

 ### Analytics

 The extension collects data on which pages users visit, how long users are on each site, 'add-to-cart' clicks, 'checkout' clicks and 'pay' clicks.
-When a user pay, the current cart is sent along as well (Price & quantity but no product ID).
+When a user pay, the current cart is sent along as well (Specifically each items price & quantity but no information on the product itself).
 All of these analytics will inform our research, such that we can measure the effectiveness of different consumption reduction features/strategies, which we intend to implement over time.

-With regards to data-handling, we specifically:
+With regards to data-handling, we guarantee:
 - No identifying information is ever tied to the data.
 - All data is aggregated before any use.
 - Data is not sold or shared with third parties.

+Analytics are opt-in.
+Only if the user activates the plugins features, does the analytics start.

 ## Development